SunWooDev/RememoreFlashCardApp/README.md

 **Due timer is calculated by start time + card box timer.
 Start time is set to the time when the card is first created and when the card is moved to previous or next box*

+#### **Phase 4: Task 2**
+Chosen  Java language construct
+Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.

+findCardInCardBox() throws NoCardFoundException

+NoCardFoundException is caught in removeCard() modifyCard() moveCardToDifferentBox()

 #### **Grading Scheme**
 - 20 pts - (code coverage score * 20) - so 100% code coverage yields a score of 20, whereas 0% code coverage yields a score of 0
 - 10 pts - clear and correct documentation has been provided